JosephWardDotTech/josephwarddottech.github.io/talks.md

 menu: true
 ---

-As a speaker, I prepare talks that I think will appeal to the software testing community.
-I also participate in debates about technology.
-Please get in touch if any of these sound interesting for your local meetup, or if you're looking for a tester who can add some strong opinions to your panel.
+I prepare talks for the software testing community and take part in technology debates.
+If you're interested in having me speak at your local meetup or need a tester with strong opinions for your panel, please get in touch.

 ## Testing Your Tests with Stryker Mutator